isaschm/admission-controller-webhook-demo/README.md

 ...
 ```

-5. Deploy [a pod](examples/pod-with-conflict.yaml) which disallows deployment outside of the Eu.
+5. Deploy [a pod](examples/pod-with-conflict.yaml) which disallows deployment outside of the EU.
 This only applies to GKE clusters.
 ```
 $ kubectl create -f examples/pod-with-conflict.yaml